neillperry/neillperry.github.io/blog/_posts/2025-07-07-scripting-lessons-learned.md

 I attempted [Cassidoo's coding interview question of the week](https://buttondown.com/cassidoo/archive/it-takes-courage-to-grow-up-and-become-who-you).

-Find the last non-repeating character in a given string.
+> Find the last non-repeating character in a given string.
 If all characters repeat, return an empty string.
+>

-Example:
+> Example:
+>

-nonRepeat('candy canes do taste yummy')
+>Input: 'candy canes do taste yummy'
-'u'
+>Output: 'u'

 The solution I came up with is: